veltzer/demos-orc-k8s/exercises/24_logs/exercise.md

     so that Minikube will not try to pull your image from docker.hub
 * Monitor your logs via
     `$ kubectl logs -f job/myjob`
+* What happens if you forget to flush?

 References:
 * [Job specification in k8s](https://kubernetes.io/docs/concepts/workloads/controllers/job)